Skip to main content

 Dosing, administration

-Crohn's disease: The recommended dose regimen of vedolizumab is 300 mg administered by intravenous infusion at zero, two and six weeks and then every eight weeks thereafter.
-Patients with Crohn’s disease, who have not shown a response may benefit from a dose of vedolizumab at week 10.
-Therapy should be continued every eight weeks from week 14 in responding patients.
-Therapy for patients with Crohn’s disease should be discontinued if no evidence of therapeutic benefit is observed by week 14.
+Patients with Crohn's disease, who have not shown a response may benefit from a dose of intravenous vedolizumab at week 10 (see section 4.4).
+Therapy should be continued every 8 weeks from week 14 in responding patients.
+Therapy for patients with Crohn's disease should be discontinued if no evidence of therapeutic benefit is observed by week 14.

-Some patients who have experienced a decrease in their response may benefit from an increase in dosing frequency to vedolizumab 300 mg every four weeks.
+Some patients who have experienced a decrease in their response may benefit from an increase in dosing frequency to intravenous vedolizumab 300 mg every 4 weeks.

 Contraindications